So you’re stuck.

 In this post, I’m going to give you 20 different blog topic ideas that you could use.

-Alright, so what follows aren’t exactly “blog topics” but rather different blog post styles along with some examples of how they’re being used.
+Alright, so what follows aren’t exactly “blog topics” but rather different styles for blogging along with some examples of how they’re being used.

 Hopefully, it’ll be enough to jumpstart your brain and get your fingers moving again.
 And if you want more premium blog posts delivered on a weekly basis, well, we can talk about that over here.